 You’ve probably heard that most business cards wind up in the trash, anyway.

 But let’s think about it in terms of cold, hard statistics.
 (I know, the last thing creatives want to hear about is math, but hear me out!)
-The average website has around a 2.5% conversion rate, according to Wordstream.
+Average artist websites have around a 2.5% conversion rate, according to Wordstream.

 The most commonly thrown around number for business cards is that 88% of them end up in the trash.
 I couldn’t find a legitimate source for that, but let’s assume the statistic is true.
-That means that business cards have a 5x better conversion rate than your website!!
-Would you go into business without a website?
+That means that business cards have a 5x better conversion rate than your art!!
+Would you go into business without an artist website like these?
 Probably not.

 Even if that number is somewhat inflated, physical freelance artist business cards are a great tool in your arsenal when you’re trying to make money as an artist.
 Here are just a few ideas to get you thinking about how to make them work for you: